Updated March 2018

 Minnie Vans aren’t actually vans at all, but red and white polka dot Chevy Traverse.
 These vehicles are driven by Disney World cast members who bring the expected Disney service to your ride.

 As of October 2017, there are 25 Minnie Van vehicles in the fleet.
 During morning and evening hours almost all of these vehicles are in use, but you should expect longer waits because this service is becoming popular.

 Who Can Use The Minnie Van Service?

-Resort guests staying at select Deluxe resorts have Minnie Van service available to them.
+Resort guests staying at select Deluxe resorts and Pop Century have Minnie Van service available to them.

 Minnie Van service can be accessed by guests of the following resorts:

 - Yacht Club

 - Pop Century